raphasil/rest-client-generator/README.md

-# rest-client-generator
+# RestClientGenerator
 RestClientGenerator is a Java annotation processor for the implementation of rest calls